Best fitness trackers 2024: Measure steps, sleep, calories and more

 Buy it if

-You are looking for good value for money: It offers all the high-end Garmin features, but at a reasonable price.
+You want good value for money: All the high-end Garmin features and at a reasonable price.

 Don't buy it if

-You are a keen swimmer: It will not survive deep dives.
+You are a diver: It is not waterproof enough.

 You need an ultra-sturdy watch: Not as durable as more premium Garmin models.

 The Garmin Forerunner 965 is an excellent choice for runners thanks to its user-friendly design, excellent navigation, and a wealth of features designed to boost your exercise performance.
-It is also more affordable than some of the more premium Garmin models — which is why we gave it a strong 4.5 stars in our Garmin Forerunner 965 review.
+While it is still relatively pricey (around $500 - $600, depending on the retailer), it is still more affordable than some of the more premium Garmin models.
+We gave it a strong 4.5 stars in our Garmin Forerunner 965 review and thoroughly recommend it to anyone passionate about running.

 The Forerunner watches have won our seal of approval multiple times, even despite the ever-increasing retail prices.
 We loved the Garmin Forerunner 955, but had to admit it was slightly too expensive for a watch with a plastic shell.
 The Forerunner 965 has stepped up its design, though — while the main part of the shell is still made from a plastic “resin”, its bezel is now crafted from rock-hard titanium.